quchen/stgi/README.md

 model.

 It does this by guiding through the running of a program, showing stack and heap, and giving explanations of the applied transition rules.
-Here what an intermediate state looks like:
+Here is what an intermediate state looks like:
 J
 ![](screenshot.png)